 The answer is NO. You do not need different or several visas.
-You can visit all the members of the Schengen Area with the visa of one country.
+You can visit all the members of the Schengen Area with a visa from one country.
 Remember to apply for the right country visa.
 If you spend an equal amount of time in two Schengen countries, you have to apply for the country you will arrive at first.

 The time you can apply for the Schengen Business visa depends on the date you will travel.
 The earliest time you have permission to travel is six months earlier.
 Yet, the latest time is two weeks.
 Consider this point and apply it at the right time.
 Bear in mind the following items when you apply:

 The initial answer is no. By the Schengen rule, it is not possible to extend a short-stay visa.
 The rule is true for the Schengen Business visa.
-You have to leave the Are when your visa expires.
+You have to leave the area when your visa expires.
 A precondition to applying for a Schengen Business visa is the intention to leave.
-You have to convince the officials that you will leave the Are in-time.
+You have to convince the officials that you will leave the area in time.
 Yet, in some rare cases, you might be able to extend the visa.:

 If you need to know about the Schengen n members’ visas, go to the home page of the Visa Library.

-Please share your experience or knowledge about visas on the comment section below.
+Please share your experience or knowledge about visas in the comment section below.
 They are valuable tips for applicants.

 Hello there.
 Thanks for leaving a comment on our website.
 It’s a pleasure you liked it.
 You can also visit various types of visas worldwide in the website’s menu.